geosolutions-it/MapStore2/README.md

 Quick Start
 ------------

-There are two quick ways to test out MapStore2.
+There are two quick ways to test out MapStore.
 Either using [Docker](https://www.docker.com/) or a local java web container like [Apache Tomcat](http://tomcat.apache.org/)

 ### Using Docker